beancount/docs/docs/beancount_query_language.md

 A different list of column names is available on the *&lt;entry-filter-expression&gt;* of the `FROM` clause.
 These columns refer to attributes of the Transaction objects.
 This clause is intended to filter whole transactions (i.e., all their postings or none at all).
 Available attributes include the date, transaction flag, the optional payee, narration, set of tags and links.
 Use the “`help from`” command to find the complete list of columns and functions available in this clause.

 A Beancount input file consists of many different types of entries, not just transactions.
-Some of these other types of entries (such as Open, Close, Balance, etc.) may also provide attributes that can be access from the `FROM` clause.
+Some of these other types of entries (such as Open, Close, Balance, etc.) may also provide attributes that can be accessed from the `FROM` clause.
 This is embryonic at this point.
 (It’s unclear yet how these will be used in the future, but I suspect we will find some interesting applications for them eventually.
 The `FROM` clause provides access to the type of the data entry via column “`type`”.
 It’s still an exploration how much we can make pragmatic use of the SQL language for other types of directives.)

 **The “id” Column**